ThomasWeiser/elmfire/README.md

 ## Querying

-Only basic querying is supported in this early version of ElmFire, so no filtering, no sorting, no `once`.
+Only basic querying is supported in this early version of ElmFire, so no filtering, no sorting.

+    once        : Query -> Location -> Task Error DataMsg
     subscribe   : (DataMsg -> Task x a) ->
                   (Cancellation -> Task y b) ->
                   Query ->
                   Location ->
                   Task Error QueryId
     unsubscribe : QueryId -> Task Error ()

+Use `once` to listen to exactly one event of the given type.
+The first parameter specifies the event to listen to: `valueChanged`, `child added`, `child changed`, `child removed` or `child moved`.
+The second parameter references the queried location.

-Use `subscribe` to start querying the value(s) at a location.
-Query results are reported via running a supplied task.
+Use `subscribe` to start querying the specified events.
+Subscription queries return a arbitrary number of data messages, which are reported via running a supplied task.

 The first parameter of `subscribe` is a function used to construct that task from a data message.
 The second parameter is a function used to construct a task that is run when the query gets canceled.
 The third parameter specifies the event to listen to: `valueChanged`, `child added`, `child changed`, `child removed` or `child moved`.
-The third parameter references the queried location.
+The fourth parameter references the queried location.

 On success the task returns a QueryId, which can be used to match the corresponding responses and to cancel the query.

     type alias DataMsg =